theima/ein/README.md

 ### Views

 Views the responsibility of a view is to render the model and to react to user input.
 Views are used by using the `name` of the view as an element.
 Views consists of a view template and an action select.
+Views are there to aggregate several view/element `actions` into fewer, meaning several buttons can result in one type of `action`.
+On the other hand this means that the `actions` needs to be resent if they are to reach a parent of the view.
+If this is not desireable us a [group](#groups) instead.

 ```
 view(name: string, template: string, actions?: (select: Select) => Observable<Action>)